lomluca/Spark-MLlib-classification-model-for-Amazon-reviews/README.md

 # Spark MLlib classification model for Amazon reviews
-In this script I try two classification model (Logistic Regression and Decision Tree) to label Amazon reviews as "useful" or "useless".
+In this script I try two classification models (Logistic Regression and Decision Tree) to label Amazon reviews as "useful" or "useless".
 The precision of the Decision Tree is about 90% :thumbsup:

 From the Amazon fine-foods dataset I extract the following features:
 - Lenght of the review text